10 Best Multitools Tested and Fully Reviewed

 Steel and Titanium

-The handles on many options are typically made with titanium.
-This provides a good and comfortable grip, while look sleek.
+The handles on many options are typically made of titanium.
+This provides a good and comfortable grip while looking sleek.

 This combo is the best materials for a multitool, although there are exceptions.